charlesfoster/h2seq/README.md

 ### Future considerations:

-- _variant calling to produce a VCF file instead of/in addition to direct consensus generation_
+- _variant calling to produce a VCF file instead of/in addition to direct consensus generation_ (currently available with long reads only)
-- _estimation of the amino acid consequences of SNPs/indels to aid with drug resistance analysis_
+- _estimation of the amino acid consequences of SNPs/indels to aid with drug resistance analysis_ (currently only provided via the integrated HCV Glue workflow)
 - _placement of input samples into a phylogenetic tree_
 - _host filtration_
 - _use `pycoQC` for Nanopore QC instead of fastQC_